2024 Model Constitutional Convention

 In addition to the students, we are excited to welcome prominent academics and experts in constitutional law to the Convention.

-Jeffrey Rosen, President and CEO of the National Constitution Center in Philadelphia and Professor of Law at George Washington University, will deliver the welcoming keynote address on May 24, 2024.
+Jeffrey Rosen, President and CEO of the National Constitution Center in Philadelphia and Professor of Law at George Washington University.

 Students from any university and any state may apply to participate in the Convention.
 The Convention organizers encourage law students and undergraduate students from all backgrounds to apply, as we are seeking a diverse group of students in terms of ethnic background, ideological orientation, and geographic location.
 More details on the application process may be found here.
 The Convention will be managed by faculty and graduate student mentors and assisted by an expert in Roberts Rules of Order.